northstowekarate/northstowekarate.github.io/whykarate/index.md

 ---
 title: What are the benefits of karate?
 layout: base.njk
-description: Learning Karate with Northstowe Karate Club has numberious benefits including learning effective self defence, gaining confidence and improved fitness
+description: Learning Karate with Northstowe Karate Club has numerous benefits including learning effective self defence, gaining confidence and improved fitness
 ---
 # Why karate and what are the benefits?
 There are many reasons to learn karate.
 Here are just a few!